phil-mac/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions are your user to stay authenticated so they don't have to signin again every time they refresh the page.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+It hashes them into an excrtyped format.

 - [ ] What does bcrypt do to slow down attackers?

+It salts the passwords to make it take longer to attack.

 - [ ] What are the three parts of the JSON Web Token?

+Header.
+Payload.
+Signature.

 ## Minimum Viable Product